 Running parallel to the execution of the deliverables, a construction project must be constantly monitored for progress.
 Every action undertaken must be compared with the original plan to ensure the project isn’t slipping away from its carefully defined goals and scope.

 To help monitor progress, work should be measured against a set of Key Performance Indicators (KPIs).
-These will have been established either in the planning stage or at the very beginning of the project execution stage.
-It is up to a PM what KPIs the team is being measured against, but it is vital they align with the management plan, are easily measurable and pertain to the most important parts of the project.
+These will have been established either during project planning or at the very beginning of the project execution stage.
+It is up to a project manager what KPIs the team is being measured against, but it is vital they align with the project management plan, are easily measurable and pertain to the most important parts of the construction project.

-KPIs are crucial to a PM’s ability to steer the project in the right direction and to report back to stakeholders.
+KPIs are crucial to a project manager’s ability to steer the project in the right direction and to report back to stakeholders.
 In addition, they should quickly flag up areas of concern so corrective action can be taken or adjustments be made to the project plan.

 5. Project closing

-Once the project has been completed, a PM will still tie up all loose ends, evaluate the success of the project and ensure it has proper closure.
+Once the project has been completed, a project manager will still tie up all loose ends, evaluate the success of the project and ensure it has proper closure.
 Most importantly, a final check will need to be carried out to ensure all project deliverables have been completed.
-Other important tasks include:
+Other important tasks in the project closure phase include:

 - Handing over the project to the client - including all relevant documentation